SHUAI1317464601/mathcool/README.md

 # mathcool
-This repertory includes the math too of factorial and Double factorial
+This repertory includes the math tool of factorial and Double factorial